akasahilsingh/Web-Dev/README.md

 - Responsive design
 - Interactive features with JavaScript

+## Why This Repo?

+This repository documents my journey in learning web development.
+Each project here is a hands-on exercise to practice and improve my skills in HTML, CSS, and JavaScript.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

 ## Projects

 Below are some of the projects included in this repository (add or update this list as you add more!):